jeftegoes/AwsOverview/AWS S3.md

 # 16. Baseline Performance

 - Amazon S3 automatically scales to high request rates, latency 100-200 ms.
-- Your application can achieve at least 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix in a bucket.
+- Your application can achieve at least **3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix in a bucket**.
 - There are no limits to the number of prefixes in a bucket.
 - Example (object path => prefix):
   - bucket/folder1/sub1/file => /folder1/sub1/